momohir1919-dotcom/SaleSentry/README.md

 3. SaleSentry runs in your system tray
 4. Get notified at the next check interval when a deal is found
 ```
+> ⚠️ Windows may show a SmartScreen warning on first launch.
+Click **"More info"** → **"Run anyway"** to proceed.
+This happens because the app is not code-signed.
 ## Powered by
 - [IsThereAnyDeal API](https://isthereanydeal.com)
 - Steam Web API